CharaZhu/Text-Mine-Coronavirus-Literature/README.md

 # Text Mine COVID Literature

-Text-mine COVID-19 biomedical literature

-COVID-19 pandemic open sourced research papers use NLP and other machine learning algorithms
- # Text-mine COVID-19 biomedical literature

-##### use NLP and ML algorithm on the database of research articles to gain useful insight about COVID-19 and how to improve vaccination efforts.
+##### Apply NLP and ML algorithm on the database of research articles to gain insight about COVID-19 and how to improve vaccination efforts.

-1. Implement functionality to parse natural language biomedical literature data according to given constraints and requirements.
-2. Train and test machine learning algorithms (especially unsupervised machine learning algorithms such as clustering, dimensionality reduction, recommender systems, association rules, etc.) in order to gain insights or answer the overarching question you have chosen to pursue for this project.
+ COVID-19 pandemic open sourced research papers

-3. 3.
-Understand how to apply machine learning algorithms to the task of learning from a large corpus of biomedical research text.
+task of learning from a large corpus of biomedical research text.

-4. 4.
-Improve on skills and competencies required to collate and present domain specific, evidence-based insights.
-Particularly, in this case to gain insights and guide the fight against the COVID-19 pandemic.
+gain insights and guide the fight against the COVID-19 pandemic.

 </br>